 What type of battlefield preservation, education or visitation projects are the American Battlefield Trust Youth Leadership Team participants expected to organize?

 We encourage YLT members to be creative and create a project that reflects their community.
 For inspiration, please reference the ideas below;

 Organize a battlefield cleanup day

-Removal of invasive or non-historical plants
+Removal of litter or invasive or non-historical plants

 Identify witness trees and create site appropriate interpretation for them